 When you stand, use a comfortably wide stance for the best support.
 If you must stand for long periods of time, rest one foot on a low step stool — and take time for frequent breaks.

 Good posture also means sitting with care.
 Choose a chair that supports your back, or place a small pillow behind your lower back.
-Consider propping your feet on a low stool.

 Wear low-heeled — not flat — shoes with good arch support.
+Avoid high heels, which can further shift your balance forward and cause you to fall.

 You might also consider wearing a maternity support belt.
 Although research on the effectiveness of maternity support belts is limited, some women find the additional support helpful.